uboslinux/ubos-docs/sphinx/developers/manifest/variables.rst

    Example: ``a9f52884fef255d617981fb0a94916bf67bcf64b5``

+``${appconfig.cachedir}``
+   Name of a directory in which this app configuration should cache any data it needs to cache.

+   Example: ``/var/cache/a9f52884fef255d617981fb0a94916bf67bcf64b5``

 ``${appconfig.context}``
    Context path for this app configuration as specified in the site JSON file (or, if not given, the default from the manifest JSON).